AChezick/Capstone2/README.md

 ## Post-Hoc

 The global attendance rate was 20%.
 The training and validation attendance rate was 27%.
 However, 5/10 camp locations had a attendance rate between 32.2% and 33.8%.
 The highest attendance rate was just over 70%.
+The high level of variance helps to explain why adjusting to the exact glabal attendance rate, when dealing with class imbalance, casued the models to perform worse than with the standard balanced class option.
+However, models did perform best with a slight weighting of classes at .4 for attends and .6 for non-attends.

-#### There was much diversity among Health Camp Attendance Rates:
+#### There was much diversity BOTH within & among Health Camp attendance rates as it pertains to:
 ##### 1. The size of the Health Camp.
 ##### 2. Among groups of the same size
 ##### 3. Camp Location
+##### 4. Among different camps at the Same Location

 ![]( https://github.com/AChezick/Capstone2/blob/main/images/images2/scatter_camp2.png )